Multiple myeloma is also known as myeloma or plasma cell myeloma.

-- Red blood cell count
+- red blood cell (RBC) count

-- Calcium levels in the blood
+- calcium levels in the blood

 - M proteins in the blood

-- The state of the patient's bones.
+- the state of the bones

-The aims of treatment are to bring the cancer under control by removing the cancer cells from the bone marrow, and then to ensure that they do not return for as long as possible.
+The aims of treatment are to bring the cancer under control by removing the cancer cells from the bone marrow, and then ensure that they do not return for as long as possible.